cyang-kth/fmm/README.md

 - o_path: optimal path, edges matched for each point in a trajectory
 - c_path: complete path, edges traversed by the trajectory
 - geom: geometry of the complete path

+**Note**: In UBODT, the edge index is stored in `next_e`.
+However, in the final output, the element is exported as the id attribute of edge specified by the configuration `fmm_config>network>id`, which is a string value.

 ## Configuration